Search This Blog

 Mabel McClure grew up in a family of 12, the oldest daughter and, of course, the one her parents most depended on as backup substitute parent.
 She babysat the little ones, helped with the laundry and on Saturday afternoon when the boys went off to town to the movies to watch Lash Larue and Tom Mix, she stayed home with Nanny and cleaned house.
 She never quite forgave her siblings for that bit of parental injustice, but she did pay them back.

+So, back in the cotton field, Honeymom knew he meant it when he threatened to whip anyone who didn't pick cotton as fast as she did.
+Now you'd think she'd have given her brothers and sisters a break - at least the youngest ones anyway.
 But, you'd be wrong.
 Instead, my grandmother would set a blistering pace, shoving cotton into her bag at alarming speed.
-And Paw paw was true to his word according to the stories and more than one got their butts warmed for not keeping pace with their sister (my grandmother).
+And Paw Paw was true to his word according to the stories and more than one got their butts warmed for not keeping pace with their sister (my grandmother).

 She didn't have much of a sense of humor that I remember.
 My Aunt once took her to see Jerry Clower in a futile attempt to get a chuckle out of her.
 She dismissed the witty Mr. Clower as "silly" and told Aunt Sandra she was glad she hadn't spent her own money on the tickets.
 She laughed at ordinary things, though and for some reason (probably something to do with cotton picking and the movies) she did seem to get a kick out of unhappy children throwing tantrums.
 Don't get me wrong, she wasn't a monster or anything.
-She'd laugh at family jokes and enjoyed get togethers.
+She'd laugh at family jokes and enjoyed get-togethers.
 There was nothing she liked better than having her kids and grandkids about her and she was a genius in the kitchen.
 We all lived for Thanksgiving and Christmas and 4th of July and Easter - those were the big ones, but any time you could get an invitation to Sabbath Dinner, you took it.
 She made whole wheat dinner rolls that didn't need butter, they were that good!

 But I have this picture of my son, Micah throwing a little tantrum and Honeymama is standing behind him grinning from ear to ear with this impish, almost wicked little twinkle in her eye.

-The only ones of us ever figured out how to get out of weeding were my two boys Matt and Micah.
+The only ones of us who ever figured out how to get out of weeding were my own two boys Matt and Micah.
 They were 4 and 2 respectively and cute as buttons.
 One day, deciding they were old enough, Honeymom sent them out to "help" Grandpa in the garden.
 When my grandmother went out to check on them they were each halfway down a row of English peas.
 The vines were stripped of peas, but there weren't any peas in the buckets.
 The boys had been eating the raw peas as fast as they could pick them.
 They loved raw peas right off the vine.
 Honeymom sent them both inside for a Dr. Pepper so Grandpa and I could salvage at least some of the peas for cooking.
 My grandmother had that twinkle in her eye then too.
 I think she liked mischievious kids.
-To this day, I think I went about mooching Dr. Peppers all wrong with her.
+To this day, I think I went about mooching Dr. Peppers all wrong the wrong way with her.

 I, unlike dear old Dad, grew up to be an upright citizen.
 Most kids have a period in their lives where they go over fool's hill and get in trouble or raise a little hell.
 I never did.
 I was a good boy.